bartificer/taming-the-terminal/README.md

 ### Install necessary Ruby gems

-switch to the root directory of the git repo you just cloned and run
+switch to the root directory of the git repository you just cloned and run

 ```
 gem install
 ```

-This installs all Ruby gems in Gemfile
+This installs all Ruby gems in the `Gemfile`.

 ### Build the files